opensearch-project/documentation-website/_dashboards/management/acl.md

 ## Types of ACL

-ACL can be applied to 2 cases:
+ACLs can be applied in two cases:
 1. Workspace ACL
 2. Objects ACL

 ### Workspace ACL

-Objects within a workspace will inherit the permission policy from the workspace, for more details please refer to [Workspace ACL](../../workspace/workspace-acl)
+Objects within a workspace inherit the permission policy from the workspace, for more details please refer to [Workspace ACL](../../workspace/workspace-acl)

 ### Objects ACL